-Supporting your child with exams

-Being a parent/carer

-No one said it is easy being a parent/carer!
-Here are some pointers for supporting your child with exams.
+Dealing with exams No one said exams are easy!
+Here are some pointers for dealing with the pressure of revision and exams.
 None of these are rocket science.
-Try to remember what it was like sitting exams.
-Supporting and encouraging your child to look after themselves is key as exams are more of a marathon rather than a sprint.
+Try to remain calm and keep things in perspective. looking after yourself is key as exams are more of a marathon rather than a sprint.

-Make learning part of the culture at home - pin up their revision and exam timetable on the noticeboard in the kitchen and work around it.
-Make sure they know what they are supposed to have learnt and that they have all their notes, books and essays to hand.
+Make learning part of the culture at home - pin up your revision and exam timetable on the noticeboard in the kitchen and share it with your parents/carers.
+Make sure you know what you are supposed to have learnt and that you have all your notes, books and essays to hand.
 Making a plan Encourage them to be organised, prioritise learning and follow a realistic revision programme.
 Don't leave things until the last minute.
 Working out how much time you have to revise and planning how you can use it best by making a timetable is a key factor in how to deal with exam stress.
 Another technique recommended by all time management experts is taking what feels like an overwhelming task and breaking it down into manageable chunks.
-Know when and where you work best Allow them to work when they are most alert.
+Know when and where you work best Work when you are most alert.
 We all have slightly different body clocks - are you a night owl or a dawn lark?
 Everyone has different revision styles.
-Wherever they feel calm and in control is the best place for dealing with exam stress.
+Wherever you feel calm and in control is the best place for dealing with exam stress.